Operating principles

 03

-Silence is valid
+Silence is a valid answer.

 Why it exists